-Appraisers will frequently be required to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Typically the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Appraisers will sometimes need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
+Those third parties normally are spelled out in the appraisal assignment itself.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-There are also ethical duties that have nothing to do with clients and others.
-For example, appraisers must keep their work files for a minimum of five years - something else Peak Appraisals, Inc. diligently adheres to.
+Appraisers also have rules outside of boundaries of clients and others.
+For example, appraisers must be able to produce their work files for a minimum of five years - something else Peak Appraisals, Inc. takes very seriously.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are working hard to provide an unbiased determination of the home or property value.